-This paper defines ‘research-active status’ as adopted by the Australian Catholic University (ACU).
-This definition is developed in accordance with the requirements of the Higher Education Standards Panel.
-It also supports ACU’s research intensification strategy and is to be considered in conjunction with the university’s research workloads policy.
-Appointment as an HDR supervisor at ACU will be made with reference to this policy.
+This paper defines ‘research-active’ status as adopted by the Australian Catholic University (ACU).
+This definition is developed in accordance with the requirements of the Higher Education Standards Framework (Threshold Standards) 2015.
+It also supports ACU’s research intensification strategy and is to be considered in conjunction with the University’s Academic Workload Policy.

 3. Definition of Research

-Listed as a Chief Investigator (CI) on either Category 1 (Australian competitive), Category 2 (other public sector research income), or Category 3 (industry and other research income) funded grants in the preceding 5-year period.
-The total value of the grants will be $75,000 or greater.
+Listed as a Chief Investigator (CI) on either Category 1 (Australian competitive), Category 2 (other public sector research income), or Category 3 (industry and other research income) funded grant/s in the preceding 5-year period.
+The total value of the grant/s will be $75,000 or greater.